pipinstallyp/AgentClinic/README.md

-# AgentClinic: a multimodal agent benchmark to evaluate AI in simulated clinical environments
+# AgentClinic: a multimodal agent benchmark to evaluate AI in simulated clinical environments (FOR TESTING)

 <p align="center">
   <img src="media/mainfigure.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">
 </p>

+## Release (by PeePa)
+- [09/24/2024] 🍓 Support for o1-mini and llama3.1-7b.
+Use openrouter and cerebras API

-## Release
+## Release (by researchers)
 - [09/13/2024] 🍓 We release new results and support for o1!
 - [08/17/2024] 🎆 Major updates 🎇
   - 🏥 A new suite of cases (**AgentClinic-MIMIC-IV**), based on real clinical cases from MIMIC-IV (requires approval from https://physionet.org/content/mimiciv/2.2/)!